 It's not uncommon for people visiting Iceland to hire transport or even bring their own cars via the ferry service; so for those of you keen to explore Iceland independently, there's some important information about driving in Iceland you need to know first.

 Driving after consumption of alcohol or drugs is illegal in Iceland.
 Don’t drive under the influence, even if it is acceptable in your own culture.
-In Iceland it is forbidden!
-The minimum punishment for a first offense is a fine of at least 100.000 ISK and loss of driving privileges for 4 months.
+In Iceland, it is forbidden!
+The minimum punishment for a first offence is a fine of at least 100.000 ISK and loss of driving privileges for 4 months.

 In Iceland, traffic on the inner lane of a two-lane roundabout always has priority over traffic on the outer lane.
 Many foreign travellers are unaware of this rule, and therefore roundabouts can get very dangerous.
 Especially in Reykjavík, you will find quite a lot of two-lane roundabouts and it’s crucial to understand the priority rules.